Zoltanar/Happy-Reader/Goals-Latest.md

 - show written tag description on tooltip
 - MainWindow: allow scrolling on main window tab control when too many tabs and add close all tabs button
 - Settings: if login response is error with id 'needlogin' show user that credentials are wrong

 ## Issues
-- can't show Output Window on top of some fullscreen games, steals focus on games where it works (might need direct draw)
+- can't show outputwindow on top of some fullscreen games, steals focus on games where it works (might need direct draw)